 MA 24003 MATHEMATICS FOR TEACHERS I - Math for Teachers I is a study of set theory, functions, sets of numbers and their properties, number theory, applications, and problem solving.
-Prerequisite: A "C" or above in MA 14043 College Algebra.
+Prerequisite: A grade of "C" or above in MA 14043 College Algebra or MA14123 Quantitative Reasoning.
+Students must earn a grade of "C" or better in this course to enroll in Math for Teachers II.